Prepare yourself for an unconventional approach to a provocative novel with a poetic vision.

 Ebook ISBN: 979-8-9940954-2-3

-Keywords: poetic novel; speculative fiction by women authors; hybrid fiction; experimental fiction; near-future novels; novels about the future of work; novels featuring female military veterans; novels featuring strong female protagonists; dystopian novels by women; poetic novel about dystopian future; novels set in the 21st century with strong female leads; speculative fiction written in verse; fiction books about cities and society; novels about poverty in America; fiction books about homelessness; fiction books about social inequality; fiction books about technology and society; novels set in the future
+Keywords: poetic novel; speculative fiction by women authors; speculative poetry; hybrid fiction; experimental fiction; near-future novels; novels about the future of work; novels featuring female military veterans; novels featuring strong female protagonists; dystopian novels by women; poetic novel about dystopian future; novels set in the 21st century with strong female leads; speculative fiction written in verse; fiction books about cities and society; novels about poverty in America; fiction books about homelessness; fiction books about social inequality; fiction books about technology and society; novels set in the future